 The Good Shepherd - Bible Lesson For Kids.

 Welcome to another Bible lesson!
 Today, we are looking at Jesus as our Good Shepherd.
-There are some fun printables to download too and you will find them in our Resource Library.
+There are some fun printables to download too and you will find them in our Kid's Zone.

 I have some fun activities for you to use with your children.
-At the time of writing this post, we are all on 'lock down' and church has being suspended for a time.
-These activities will work well at home or in classroom.
+At the time of writing this post, we are all on 'lock down' and the church has been suspended for a time.
+These activities will work well at home or in the classroom.
 Our story today is from John 10:1-11.
 It isn't in our 'My Keepsake Bible' for kids but you can read it from your own Bible or from biblegateway.com.
-And further down this post you will find a video that tells the story too!
+And further down this post, you will find a video that tells the story too!

 Introduction to the story: